2025 CMS Winter Meeting

 Analytic–Geometric Synergies: Harmonic Analysis and Convexity

-Org: Almaz Butaev (University of the Fraser Valley), Galia Dafni (Concordia University) and Dmitry Ryabogin (Kent State University)
+Org: Almaz Butaev (University of the Fraser Valley), Galia Dafni (Concordia University) and Serhii Myroshnychenko (University of the Fraser Valley)

 Harmonic analysis and convex geometry are two areas of mathematics with deep historical connections and a growing number of modern interactions.
 Techniques from Fourier analysis have proven to be indispensable in addressing fundamental problems in convex and discrete geometry, such as volume inequalities, characterizations of special convex bodies, and stability questions.
 Conversely, geometric insights often inspire new analytic methods and results.